rieckpil/progmot/content/blog/one-year-course-release.md

 I didn't have this from day one and several visitors asked for it.
 My main excuse was that my eCommerce setup doesn't support it.

 I've made $ 34.674 in revenue after one year.
-The margin is also quite high as my only expenses are some hosting fees, marketing costs, and affiliate commissions.
+The margin is also quite high as my only expenses are hosting fees, marketing costs, and affiliate commissions.
+If I'd slightly reduce my monthly costs for living, I could live from that money.
+That's a big relief!

 The learnings were HUGE.
-Conversion rate, A/B testing, checkout process, learning how to sell, learning how to advertise, how to work on customer complaints etc.
+I learned so much about tracking and optimizing conversion rates, A/B testing, checkout process, online marketing learning how to sell, learning how to advertise, how to work on customer complaints etc. This plays back to my job as a software developer

-Do it increcementally and start with the sales page.
+Do it incrementally and start with the sales page.
 If you already have an audience, show them your plan and ask for their email if they'd like to get updates on it.
 This will give you a early indicator if there's interest in this topic.

 ## What I Would Have Made Differently